luisgs231/porkbun-API-DDNS/README.md

 ```bash
 build4All.bat
 ```
 to automatically build binaries for multiple OS/ARCH combinations.
-Or you can grag a binary from the releases section.
+Or you can grab a binary from the releases section.